The Repository pattern in Go: a painless way to simplify your service logic

 The idea of using the repository pattern is:

-Let’s abstract our database implementation by defining interaction with it by the interface.
-You need to be able to use this interface for any database implementation – that means that it should be free of any implementation details of any database.
+Let’s abstract our database implementation by defining the interaction with it through an interface.
+You need to be able to use this interface for any database implementation: that means it should be free of any implementation details of any specific database.

-Let’s start with the refactoring of trainer service.
+Let’s start with refactoring the trainer service.
 Currently, the service allows us to get information about hour availability via HTTP API and via gRPC.
-We can also change the availability of the hour via HTTP API and gRPC.
+We can also change the hour’s availability via HTTP API and gRPC.

-Thanks to that, we don’t need to think about keeping rules of when Hour
+Thanks to that, we don’t need to think about enforcing rules for when Hour can be updated.

-We can just use the type and execute necessary operations.
+We can just use the type and execute the necessary operations.

-Also, in case when two people would like to schedule a training simultaneously, only one person should be able to schedule training for one hour.
+Also, if two people try to schedule a training simultaneously, only one person should be able to schedule training for that hour.

 Let’s reflect our needs in the interface: